juliekitty/project_kidplanner/README.md

 - Task timer
 - A game, only if the kid won enough points

+2.06.21
+- Internationalization in French done, language chosen in the device settings is used.

 Roadmap/Todolist:

 - Be able to have more than one user on a device (currently the data is saved on the device, but only one user can be created)